kopaka1822/ImageViewer/Docs/mipmaps.md

 ### Detail Preserving

-Based on the paper ["Rapid, Detail-Preserving Image Downscaling"](https://www.gcc.tu-darmstadt.de/home/proj/dpid/index.en.jsp) from Nicolas Weber et. al. this filter to preserves colors, that are different from the average color by giving them a higher weight.
-This results in **detail preservation** because details usually differ from the average pixel color.
+Based on the paper ["Rapid, Detail-Preserving Image Downscaling"](https://www.gcc.tu-darmstadt.de/home/proj/dpid/index.en.jsp) from Nicolas Weber et al. this filter preserves colors that differ from their neighbourhood.
+This results in **detail preservation** because details usually differ from neighbouring pixel colors.

 ## Implementation Notes